 Women with small tumors and early cervical cancer who want to preserve their fertility may be candidates for a radical trachelectomy.
 In this procedure, doctors leave in place the uterus, the ovaries, which contain a woman’s eggs, and fallopian tubes, which carry the eggs to the uterus.
 They remove the cervix and some surrounding tissue, a small portion of the upper vagina, and nearby lymph nodes.
 The uterus is connected to the remaining portion of the vagina.
 This allows a woman to carry a pregnancy.

 Women who become pregnant after this procedure must have a cesarean delivery, in which an incision is made in the abdomen in order to deliver the baby.
-They have an increased risk of a premature delivery and should therefore visit a high-risk pregnancy specialist.
+They have an increased risk of a premature delivery and should receive care from a specialist in high-risk pregnancy.

 Whenever possible, surgeons at NYU Langone perform radical trachelectomy using a minimally invasive technique, such as laparoscopy or robotic surgery.